melaniebrgr/bookclub-fundamentals-software-architecture/syllabus.md

 - [ ] What are some ideas for efficiently, and continuously growing technical breadth?
 - [ ] How “hands-on” in the codebase is the solution architect and/or technical director on your project?
 What impact does it have?

+#### Chapter 3
+- [ ] Do you have good supplementary resources for the metrics in chapter 3?
+Please share!

 ## Meeting 3

 ### Required Material: